ashrafulhaqove/ashrafulhaqove/README.md

 **Data Science**
 * Bangla Digit Recognition from Handwritten digits
 * Gender Recognition from Handwritten characters
-* HR prediction from Kaggle HR data set
+* HR prediction: Predict Whether an employee is looking for a new job or not from Kaggle HR data set - Neural Networks, Pytorch

 **Software**